 The HP ENVY Photo 7855 is a great family printer.
-It offers plenty of connection options that busy households are sure to love, and its photo printing quality is great, even if prints a bit slowly.
-However, it uses a two-cartridge system that gets more expensive the more you print.
+It offers plenty of connection options that busy households are sure to love, and its photo printing quality is great, even if it prints a bit slowly.
+It has a flatbed scanner for old photos and small books, and its scan resolution is quite high.
+However, its two cartridges have low yields and will need to be replaced often, which will increase costs.
 It's a good option overall if you like being able to frequently print photos at home, but office users will find better value elsewhere.

-The HP ENVY 7855 is a great family printer.
+The HP ENVY Photo 7855 is a great family printer.
 You can print photos from the comfort of your own home with confidence thanks to its excellent photo printing quality.
 The scanner also has great features so you can enlarge or edit old photos without losing too much detail.
-Its ink cartridges get expensive fast though, so if you print a lot it won't be the most affordable option in the long-run.
+Its ink cartridges get expensive fast, so if you print a lot, it won't be the most affordable option in the long-run.